organicmaps/organicmaps.github.io/content/faq/map.md

 ### Why "Edit place" button is disabled or hidden?

-Your maps data is more than 2 month old and requires update.
-Please install latest app and download up-to-date maps.
+If your maps data is more than 2 month then edit button is unavailable.
+Please install latest app and download up-to-date maps to enable editting.

 ### How to use search?

 You can search places, addresses, cities, sites and many other interrests.
 OrganicMaps looks not only by name but by type.
-You can find nearest drinking water, bycicle parking, bookstore or cave with search field.
+You can find nearest drinking water, bycicle parking, bookstore or cave from search field.

 ### What are secret search queries?

 `?vulkan`, `?gl` - ???

 `?edits` - will show changes you made lately and its status.
-You can see if changes you made are already uploaded to [OpenStreetMaps.org](https://osm.org) or there were any problems?
+You can see if changes are already uploaded to [OpenStreetMaps.org](https://osm.org) or there were any problems?

 See [documentation](https://github.com/organicmaps/organicmaps/blob/master/docs/DEBUG_COMMANDS.md) for the full list of commands.